 The purpose of this policy is to provide for family and medical leave to Minnesota Transitions Charter School (MTCS) employees in accordance with the Family and Medical Leave Act of 1993 (FMLA) and also with parenting leave under state law

 The purpose of this policy is to identify Minnesota Transitions Charter School (MTCS) business expenses that involve initial payment by an employee and qualify for reimbursement from MTCS, and to specify the manner by which the employee seeks reimbursement.

-MTCS prohibits any form of harassment or violence on the basis of race, color, creed, religion, national origin, sex, gender, age, marital status, familial status, status with regard to public assistance, sexual orientation, or disability.
-(This policy is provided in full in each of MTCS’s Family Handbooks.)
+The purpose of this policy is to maintain a learning and working environment that is free from harassment and violence on the basis of race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, including gender identity or expression, or disability.

 The policy of Minnesota Transitions Charter School is to fully comply with Minn.
 Stat. § 626.556 requiring school personnel to report suspected child neglect or physical or sexual abuse.
 A violation of this policy occurs when any school personnel fails to immediately report instances of child neglect or physical or sexual abuse when the school personnel knows or has reason to believe a child is being neglected or physically or sexually abused or has been neglected or physically or sexually abused within the preceding three years.